rfinnie/2ping/doc/2ping.md

 --debug
 :   Print (lots of) debugging information.

+--encrypt=*key*
+:   Set a shared key, encrypt 2ping packets, and require encrypted packets from peers encrypted with the same shared key.
+    Requires the PyCrypto module.

+--encrypt-method=*method*
+:   When *--encrypt* is used, specify the method used to encrypt packets.
+    Valid options are `hkdf-aes256-cbc` (default).

 --fuzz=*percent*
 :   Simulate corruption of incoming packets, with a *percent* probability each bit will be flipped.
     After fuzzing, the packet checksum will be recalculated, and then the checksum itself will be fuzzed (but at a lower probability).